stackbit-projects/spectacular-spider-269e9/src/pages/index.md

         subtitle: International Executives Sourced
         content: >-
           Great talent knows no boundaries.
-Whether you need a Tech Sales Executive in the Swiss Alps or an AI Expert in the Seattle...
+Whether you need a Tech Sales Executive in the Swiss Alps or an AI Expert in Seattle...
 Talk to us.
         actions:
           - label: Learn More
             url: /style-guide